When should an employer file a Workers’ Compensation claim?

 If you have photos, witness statements or information about the treatment they received, that’s helpful, too.
 The more information you can provide, the better.

-2. Speak to an adjuster
+2. Speak to a claims adjuster

 After you provide the initial incident report information, a claim is created and a claim number is generated.
 This process can take up to 24 hours.